Every month we take a deep dive into a specific disability condition. Here’s everything you need to know about degenerative disc disease:

 But don’t despair!
 There are many things you can do to help out your case:

-1. See your doctor at least once every two months—Regular medical treatment is the key to getting your case approved.
+1. See your doctor at least once every two months—Regular medical treatment and an attempt at physical therapy is the key to getting your case approved.
 Even if you have a strong medical history, your SSA disability examiner will have a very hard time getting you approved if you haven’t talked to your doctor in the past two months.

 2. Stick with one doctor—Seeing one doctor frequently will help your case so much more than seeing multiple doctors infrequently.
 So find a doctor you like and make sure they’re following your case closely.
-Also be sure that your physician is either a medical doctor (M.D.) or an osteopath (D.O.).
+Also be sure that your physician is either a spine surgeon, medical doctor (M.D.), or an osteopath (D.O.).
 The SSA will not accept diagnosis and treatment from a chiropractor as evidence of DDD.

 3. Talk to your doctor about your physical limitations—Another upside of sticking with one doctor is being able to open up to them and explain the particulars of your case.
 Back pain conditions are often difficult to get approved because they’re mostly based on the pain you’re feeling, so be sure to open up to your doctor and let her know how severe and how chronic your pain is.

 4. Verbalize your difficulties with bending, stooping, and crouching—These are the three primary exertional limitations that disability examiners are looking for in DDD cases.
 So make sure you mention them to your doctor.
 If you explain your difficulty with tasks that involve bending, stooping, and crouching, chances are these difficulties will end up in your medical notes.